 - a.
-A client sends a 400 byte request message to a service, which produces a response containing 6000 bytes.
-Estimate the total time to complete the request in each of the following cases, with the performance assumptions listed below: - i) Using connectionless (datagram) communication (for example, UDP); - ii) Using connection-oriented communication (for example, TCP); - iii) The server process is in the same machine as the client.
+A client sends a 500 byte request message to a service, which produces a response containing 5000 bytes.
+Estimate the total time to complete the request in each of the following cases, with the performance assumptions listed below: - i) Using a connectionless communication protocol; - ii) Using a connection-oriented communication; - iii) The server process is in the same machine as the client.

-[Latency per packet (local or remote, incurred on both send and receive): 5 milliseconds Connection setup time (TCP only): 5 milliseconds Data transfer rate: 10 megabits per second MTU: 2000 bytes Server request processing time: 2 milliseconds Assume that the network is lightly loaded.]
+[Latency per packet (local or remote, incurred on both send and receive):5 milliseconds Connection setup time (TCP only):5 milliseconds Data transfer rate: 5 megabits per second MTU: 1500 bytes Server request processing time: 3 milliseconds Assume that the network is lightly loaded.]

 - b.
-Comment on the use of Connectionless (UDP) and connection-oriented (TCP) communication for of each of the following application: - 1.
-Mail access protocols (for example, IMAP); - 2.
-Internet radio; - 3.
-Information browsing (for example, HTTP); - 4.
-Remote procedure call.
+Discuss the use of connectionless (UDP) and connection-oriented (TCP) communication for of each of the following application:

+- 1. Mail access protocols (for example, POP3);

+- 2. Voice over IP;

+- 3. Web browsing;

+- 4. Global Positioning System (GPS).